 'El profesor': Peru's Castillo rises from peasant roots to cusp of presidency

-LIMA/CHUGUR, Peru, June 16 (Reuters) - As a boy in Peru's rural north, Pedro Castillo would help collect and crush cane on his parents' small farm.
+LIMA/CHUGUR, Peru (Reuters) - As a boy in Peru’s rural north, Pedro Castillo would help collect and crush cane on his parents’ small farm.
 Now he is on the cusp of the presidency, a surprise and abrupt rise to power, propelled by the same rural voters he grew up alongside.

 The former teacher and union leader looks set to be named president-elect, a wild card candidate from a Marxist left-wing party who has divided Peruvians and rattled the Andean country’s political establishment, copper mining firms, and markets.